1709santhosh/rails_learning/sample_app/README.md

 # Ruby on Rails Tutorial

-## Toy App
+## Sample App

-This is the second application for the
+This is the third application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/)